-In the framework of the Valletta Summit on 11-12 November 2015, European and African leaders discussed the European migration situation.
-The Summit resulted in the adoption of a Political Declaration and Action Plan with over 90 actions including 16 flagship initiatives.
-One of these 16 flagship initiatives agreed upon at the Summit consisted in doubling "the number of scholarships for students and academic staff through the EU supported Erasmus+ programme in 2016 compared to 2014".
-Further to the success of this flagship initiative, it is anticipated to increase significantly the number of beneficiaries through the international dimension of Erasmus+.
+In the framework of the Valletta Summit in November 2015, European and African leaders discussed flows of migrants between Africa and Europe.
+The Summit resulted in the adoption of a Political Declaration and Action Plan ensuring, among others priorities, the substantial increase of the number of scholarships for African students and academic staff through the EU supported Erasmus+ programme.